Garlic Parm Chicken Wings (w/ Blue Cheese)

 All-Purpose Seasoning

 In a mixing bowl, combine the mayonnaise, sour cream, and buttermilk.
 Stir until smooth.
-Add in the crumbled blue cheese, 1 tsp Worcestershire, lemon juice, and a pinch of salt and pepper or AP Seasoning.
+Add in the crumbled blue cheese, 1 teaspoon Worcestershire, lemon juice, and a pinch of salt and pepper or AP Seasoning.
 Use a spoon to mash the blue cheese into the dressing until it reaches your desired texture.
 I like mine a little chunky for that real blue cheese flavor, but you can always blend it smoother if you prefer.

 Taste and adjust seasoning as needed—sometimes a touch more vinegar or salt makes all the difference!